meshery/meshery/docs/pages/project/contributing/contributing-docs.md

 So, you need to follow either of the two steps to resolve this problem;
   - Install the required Ruby version by using `rvm` or by any means given above
+  - Alternatively, if you have Docker installed, then type `make docker-docs` to view the changes given above
   - If you're unable to install the required Ruby version, then manually configure the `Gemfile` as below:
   ```
   source "https://rubygems.org"